-If you stay at a Disney Hotel, you won’t necessarily have to rent a car because they have Disney shuttles that will pick you up from the airport and bring you to your hotel.
+If you stay at a Disney Hotel, you won’t necessarily have to rental car because they have Disney shuttles that will pick you up from Orlando International Airport and bring you to your hotel.

 We have friends who visited Disney World and they told us about how they loved camping with their RV at Disney’s Fort Wilderness campground.
 We even took a day and drove our van to visit them at their campsite.
 Can I just say that Disney knows how to create an amazing camping experience?!

 Disney’s Fort Wilderness Resort offers different amenities including full hookups for RVs, cabins at Fort Wilderness, laundry facilities, free boat or shuttle rides or any of the 4 theme parks, campfire activities each night, and the ability to see the fireworks over the lake each night!

 The Best Time To Visit Disney World